 What to Consider When Choosing the Best Freezer

 - Upright freezers: These look much like a refrigerator, but they have only one door and are probably a bit smaller.
-When you open the door, you’ll see shelves, just like in the refrigerator/freezer combo you already have.
+When you open the freezer door, you’ll see shelves, just like in the refrigerator/freezer combo you already have.
 Upright freezers can come in a variety of finishes.

 - Drawer freezers: You’re probably familiar with these freezers, as they often come as a refrigerator/freezer unit, where the refrigerator is on the top and the freezer is a drawer that pulls out on the bottom.
 However, it’s also possible to buy a drawer freezer on its own that fits into your cabinetry; these might be referred to as “under-counter” freezers.

 - Chest freezers: These freezers have one door that opens from the top.
-Depending upon the size of the freezer, there might be dividers to help with organization.
+Depending upon the size of the chest freezer, there might be dividers to help with organization.
 Just as with the uprights, they come in a variety of finishes.

-If you have room in the garage or laundry room, the upright freezer or chest freezer are ideal.
-The portable freezer, given the small size and ease of transporting it, can be a great solution for those who don’t have much space to spare.
+If you have room in the garage or laundry room, an upright freezer or chest freezer is ideal.
+A portable freezer, given the small size and ease of transporting it, can be a great solution for those who don’t have much space to spare.
 Think carefully about where you want the freezer to go before you begin your search.